rabbah/aio-cli-plugin-runtime/README.md

   $ ./bin/run runtime:package:list [NAMESPACE]

 OPTIONS
-  -i, --insecure           bypass certificate check -l, --limit=limit        only return LIMIT number of packages from the collection (default 30) -n, --name               sort results by name
+  -c, --count              show only the total number of packages -i, --insecure           bypass certificate check -l, --limit=limit        only return LIMIT number of packages from the collection (default 30) -n, --name               sort results by name